 Blasting music with the windows down

-In addition to annoying other drivers, playing loud music with your windows down in your car serves as another distraction.
-Much like earphones, driving with loud music distracts drivers from hearing important noises going on around you, Reina says.
-Having the windows down isn’t dangerous on its own, but drivers who blast the AC or heat at the same time could be even more distracted.
+In addition to annoying other drivers, playing loud music with your windows down car serves as another distraction.
+Much like earphones, driving with loud music can drown out potentially significant outside sounds the driver should be aware of, Reina says.

 Picking your nose

-Smoking health risks are generally well-known.
+The health risks of smoking are generally well-known.
 If you do decide to smoke, however, there’s research showing you should especially avoid doing so in your car.
-After just half a cigarette burns in a car, the quality of the air can reach levels 10 times over what the United States Environmental Protection Agency considers hazardous.
+After just half a cigarette burns in a car, the quality of the air can reach levels 10 times over what the U.S. Environmental Protection Agency considers hazardous.
 Plus, smoking in a closed environment like your car increases third-hand smoke exposure.
-When people sit in a car that someone smoked in, the nicotine and other pollutants covering the car release into the air and get on your skin and mouth, according to Psychology Today.
-Here are 13 other ways you’re shortening the life of your car.
+When people sit in a car that someone’s smoked in, the nicotine and other pollutants covering the car release into the air and get on your skin and mouth, according to Psychology Today.

-It’s not automatically illegal to change in your car.
-However, you could get in trouble for public nudity or indecent exposure depending on where you live, if anyone sees you, and the local and provincial (or state) laws.
+It’s not necessarily illegal to change clothes in your car.
+However, you could get in trouble for public nudity or indecent exposure depending on where you live, if anyone sees you, and the muncipal and provincial (or state) laws.
 One law firm website explains that changing in public must usually be “vulgar, indecent, lewd, or lascivious” to qualify as indecent exposure.
 It’s better to be safe than sorry and change in an appropriate, private place instead, if possible.